 Breathing ozone can trigger a variety of health problems including chest pain, coughing, throat irritation, and congestion.
 It can worsen bronchitis, emphysema, and asthma.
 Ground level ozone also can reduce lung function and inflame the linings of the lungs.
 Repeated exposure may permanently scar lung tissue. -EPA

 In Minnesota, ground-level ozone, sulfur-dioxide, carbon-monoxide and fine particles are monitored by the Minnesota Pollution Control Agency (MPCA).
-Air quality is monitored in Minneapolis by collecting data from nine air quality readers.
+Air quality is monitored in Minnesota by collecting data from over 50 sites throughout the state.
 This data is fed to the MPCA which compiles a statewide air quality index (updated hourly).

 What you can do to reduce air pollution: